Grant Criteria and Application Instructions

 - An invitation code, which will be listed right here once the application goes live.

 - Brief description of the physical manifestation of project or program (1500 characters, about 250 words)

-- Brief description of how the project or program fits the Black Rock Arts Foundation’s mission, our grant criteria and definition of interactivity.
+- Brief description of how the project or program fits the program’s grant criteria and definition of interactivity.
 (1500 characters, about 250 words)

 - Two images or media files (optional but encouraged.)

-Invitations for proposals are usually extended no later than December 22 of the cycle’s year.
+Invitations for proposals will be extended to selected projects in late December 2014 or early January 2015.
 If selected, you will be invited to fill out our online application.
 Uninvited proposals will not be considered.